 Michael Grieve/Director of Art Foto Mode

 Since 2010 I have been a senior lecturer at universities and taught at independent schools of photography.
-I now teach at the Ostkreuzschule, an independent school in Berlin.
+I now teach at the Ostkreuzschule, an independent school of documentary photography in Berlin.
 I have experienced the teaching of photography first hand and have concluded that independent forms of photographic education are the way forward.
 The AFM programme is offering new possibilities, built and inspired by the old forms of photography education, such as the Werkstadt in Berlin during the 80’s, conducted by Michael Schmidt, that brought many great photographers to teach in its humble abode, and the Stockholm School of Photography, directed by Christer Stromholm in the 60’s and 70’s.
-Contemporary alternative schools of photography can be found in Europe, each with their unique vision, including Ostkreuzschule für Fotofrafie in Berlin and Atelier Smedsby in Paris.
+Contemporary alternative schools of photography can be found in Europe, each with their unique vision, including documentary based Ostkreuzschule für Fotofrafie in Berlin, and the more intimate Atelier Smedsby in Paris.
 The ethos is for photographers to come together with a shared belief in the medium, and produce meaningful projects within an intense yet informal framework.
 Even if the camera is directed away from oneself the emphasis is always on the subjective experience.